 Because of these regulations and the diminishing supply, the cost of R22 skyrocketed.
 This means that when your air conditioning systems develops a leak its usually game over due to the increased cost of sustaining the system.
 This is the main reasons most companies advocate for the replacement of these older systems.
 The longer you wait the more money may be wasted on trying to sustain an obsolete system.

 How Do I Know if My Air Conditioner Uses R22?

 If your system was installed before 2010 chances are it uses R22 as its refrigerant.
 However, if it was installed after January 1st, 2010 your system may not use R22.
 You can check the data plate on the outdoor system to help you identify whether or not your system uses R22.
 Most manufacturers labels identify which refrigerant is used in your system.
 Alternatively, you can check the user manual your system came with if you have access to it.
-Otherwise you can call your friendly services experts at Top Gun Heating and Air for an evaluation of your HVAC system, and we’ll be happy to help provide this info.
+Otherwise you can call your friendly services experts at Top Gun Heating & Air services for an evaluation of your HVAC system, and we’ll be happy to help provide this info.